astoeckel/femtosip/README.md

 * AVM FRITZ!Box WLAN 7490
 * linphone 3.6.1 (libexosip2/3.6)

 It is not guaranteed to work with any other server.
-Especially, it uses a TCP connection for SIP, which is not supported by all endpoints.
+Especially, per default, *femtosip* uses a TCP connection for SIP, which is not supported by all endpoints.
+Use `--protocol=udp` if you run into connection problems.

 ## License